The Sacrament (2013 film): Plot

 During the party, Savannah, a young, mute girl, passes a note requesting help to Sam.
-When Sam and Jake attempt to locate Patrick, they find that he has been taken aside for a threesome, and an inebriated-seeming Caroline explains that they need Patrick's money.
+When Sam and Jake attempt to locate Patrick, they find that he has been taken aside for a threesome, and a seemingly inebriated Caroline explains that they need Patrick's money.
 When the filmmakers search further, they discover a dissident group that wishes to leave, alleging abuse and brainwashing.
 Jake does not want to get involved, but Sam insists that they help despite the fact that the helicopter cannot fit them.
 Growing increasingly distrustful of Father and the commune, Jake and Sam anxiously wait out the night, unable to sleep.

 In the morning, they find that the dissidents have become outright rebellious.
 Sarah, Savannah's mother, insists that they at least rescue her daughter, and Jake returns to the helicopter to delay its take-off.
 The pilot flatly refuses to help, but gunshots cut the conversation short.
 Jake flees into the forest and circles back to the helicopter; the injured pilot tells him to get the others.
 At the camp, Sam attempts to break up a fight, and a guard attacks him.
 Caroline angrily denounces him, and he is taken hostage.
 Father convenes the commune and forces everyone to take cyanide-laced drinks.
 Anyone who refuses is shot dead.
-Patrick, held hostage nearby, panics when Caroline injects him with a syringe, and she holds him as he dies.
+Patrick, held hostage nearby, is killed when Caroline injects him with a syringe.

-When Jake returns to the camp, he finds almost everyone dead except for roving, armed guards.
-In a cabin, he finds Savannah and Sarah hiding; Sarah herself kills her daughter to spare her from execution, and a guard kills Sarah while Jake hides.
-When Jake finds Caroline, she refuses to leave the camp, saying that she has nothing left, and she self-immolates.
+Jake returns to the camp, finding almost everyone dead except for armed guards.
+He finds Sarah and Savannah hiding in a cabin; Sarah kills her daughter to spare her from execution, and a guard kills Sarah while Jake hides.
+Jake finds Caroline, who says she has nothing left, and she self-immolates.
 When Jake finally confronts Father himself, he finds Sam bound to a chair.
-Father commits suicide, and the two filmmakers flee back to the helicopter, where they escape.
+Father places blame on Jake and Sam for what happened to his community, despite Jake's argument and defense on Father being to blame for the deaths of everyone and for misleading them.
+Father pulls a gun and commits suicide.
+As Jake and Sam leave, they are almost shot by one of the last remaining guards but are saved by the last armed guard who shoots the guard dead.
+The sole remaining guard tells them to run as he stays behind to burn the community down.
+The two filmmakers flee back to the helicopter and use it to escape.
+While flying away, they watch as the fire spreads.

+The scene cuts to black and states that 167 people died during the massacre of Eden Parish.
+The only survivors were Sam Turner and Jake Williams with their filmed documentary being the only first-hand account of the events that took place at Eden Parish.